IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

     - spec.aiManager.pakModules.aiManager.enabled: true
     - spec.aiManager.pakModules.connection.enabled: true

-NOTE: If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
+NOTE: If you use a repository that is forked from the official [Cloud Pak for AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.

 #### Install IBM Netcool Operations Insight